Homework Help for Students with ADHD: Focus Strategies

 Developed by Francesco Cirillo in the late 1980s and named after his tomato-shaped kitchen timer, the Pomodoro Technique is one of the most widely recommended productivity strategies for ADHD students.
 The method divides work into 25-minute focused intervals (“Pomodoros”) separated by 5-minute breaks, with a longer 15–30 minute break after every four cycles.
 What makes it so effective for ADHD specifically is that it converts an enormous, psychologically paralyzing task — “write a 10-page essay” — into a series of small, time-bounded commitments: “write for 25 minutes.”
 That commitment is neurologically much easier to initiate.

 The time constraint also helps ADHD students who struggle with time blindness — the experience of feeling as though time passes either almost imperceptibly slowly or devastatingly fast, with no reliable internal clock.
 A physical Pomodoro timer (not your phone) makes time tangible and visible.
-The Pomodoro Technique for homework productivity covers advanced implementations including modified interval lengths for different ADHD presentations.
 Many students with severe task initiation difficulties find starting with 15-minute intervals more accessible than 25.
 The goal isn’t perfection — it’s momentum.

 How to Use the Pomodoro Technique Effectively with ADHD